 It is a city well worth taking the time to explore, regardless of whether you are staying in Rome, Naples or Sorrento.

 Whether you are staying in Naples or Sorrento, Pompeii is easily accessible by public transport as it is connected within metres of a train line.

 Something to keep in mind, is that most of the ticket shops (usually part of the tobacconist – look for the red T sign) only take cash.

 From Naples, take the direct train from Naples Central Station on the Circumvesuviana-Naples-Sorrento line.
 The direct train takes about 25 minutes, but if you find yourself on a standard train service then it will take about 40 minutes.

 The station you want to end up at is called ‘Pompei Scavi-Villa Dei Misteri’, it is only a short walk to the entrance of the Pompeii Archaeological park.

 If you are coming from Rome, take a high-speed train from Rome to Naples, then swap to the Circumvesuviana from Naples to Pompeii.

-If you are not comfortable taking local public transport, then there are also group tours by bus which take care of the transport side of things for you.
+If you are not comfortable taking local public transport, then there are also group tours by bus (like this highly rated Pompeii day trip from Rome) which take care of the transport side of things for you.